j-Sans/StrategyGame/README.md

 ## Known Bugs

-* When a non-hosting client should close, the window freezes because of an issue freeing thread in Menu::~Menu().
 * After one player moves, the creature is deselcted for that player and selected for at least one other player.
 That player can then make the creature move or attack.
 * Error with the mechanism by which the board is prevented from being lost from view.
+* After a client connects to a host, the window freezes until the game begins.

 ## Upcoming Additions